Table of Contents

 What Does Happen in The Case of Intestacy?

 If you die intestate; the entire property of yours will be distributed between the heirs as follow:

 ● Children are the first statutory heirs of the deceased.

-● If the parents are also dead then grandparents of the deceased and their offspring are the statutory heirs.
+● If the parents are also dead, then the grandparents of the deceased and their offspring are the statutory heirs.

-● The spouse of the inheritance with the deceased’s father, mother, and their offspring then has a statutory share of one half.
+● The deceased’s spouse, with the deceased’s father, mother, and offspring, then has a statutory share of one half.

-Also, if a statutory heir is well and alive from any of the abovementioned steps, that step will receive all of the estate and none will pass on to the next step.
+Also, if a statutory heir is well and alive from any of the abovementioned steps, that step will receive all of the estates, and none will pass on to the next step.

 The reserved portion is defined as per the Civil Code of Turkey:

-● Surviving spouse with no children will receive 50% of the share
+● Surviving spouses with no children will receive 50% of the share.

 Making a will for your properties is very important as you will be able to specify the person you want to inherit your property after your death.
 It will eliminate any complications and prove a swift procedure for your successor.